 Applicants may submit one application per person per calendar year.

 The EyeFind Research Grant program will launch in a pilot phase in January 2020.
-Applications will be accepted from January 1 – April 1, 2020.
-The first round of grants are expected to be announced in June 2020.
+Applications will be accepted up to May 31.
+The first round of grants are expected to be announced by the end of June 2020.

 Grantees will be expected to submit their findings for possible presentation at an ARVO Annual Meeting and/or the Cornea and Eye Banking Forum through the abstract submission process and to publish results as appropriate in ARVO, EBAA or other scientific journals.
 At the conclusion of the grant, a final report must be submitted to the ARVO Foundation within 30 days of completion.